leocelente/vesc-rs485-lispbm/documentation/interface.md

 ### RPM Speed Control
 <details>
     <summary>
-        RPM Speed
+        Set RPM Speed
     </summary>

 - Usage: `rpm <setpoint> <rate>`
 - Alternative: `speed <setpoint> <rate>`
-- Ramps up/down the motor duty cycle at rate rad/s^2
+- Ramps up/down the motor duty cycle at rate rad/s^2 with a timestep of 5 milliseconds.
 - Response: Expected time to setpoint in seconds
-- Note that the RPM Control loop is also subject to a limited usable range and throughout testing it was less than the duty cycle control.
+- NOTE: The RPM Control loop is also subject to a limited usable range and throughout testing it was less than the duty cycle control.
 So **this interface is not recommended**
 </details>